2013 DVCR&I International Visitor Scheme

-In order to foster and support high-quality research collaboration and knowledge exchange between the University of Newcastle and international institutions, the Deputy Vice-Chancellor (Research) is offering the International Visitor Scheme.
+In order to foster and support high-quality research collaboration and knowledge exchange between the University of Newcastle and international institutions, the Deputy Vice-Chancellor (Research & Innovation) is offering the International Visitor Scheme.
 This scheme supports the NeW Directions Strategic Plan 2013 -2015, which states the University will "increase the world standing of our research through new collaborative arrangements with first-rate international partners".

 Through the scheme, University of Newcastle researchers are invited to apply, through their Faculty Assistant Dean (Research), for funding to support the short-term visit of an international research scholar of high professional standing to undertake quality engagement with local researchers, including: